cnopt/gt7-assets/README.md

 Grouped into folders by manufacturer number.
 Inside each folder will have subfolders for specific cars.
 Not sure how the ID works yet.
 Inside this subfolder will be a bunch of `.img` files for transparent car thumbnails, and some `.jpg` files for the car when it's in the used car dealership.

-Use Nenkai's TXS3Converter to convert files to useable `.png` format

 | manufacturer id   |                   |
 | ---------------   | ---------------